Little Mountain, South Carolina: Little Mountain Town Reunion

-A typical Little Mountain Reunion afforded not only a time to renew friendships made at school but the time to catch up on political thinking and the state of politics in the Dutch Fork.
+A typical Little Mountain Reunion afforded not only a time to renew friendships made at school but also the time to catch up on political thinking and the state of politics in the Dutch Fork.
 A welcoming address by the president of Newberry College made everyone feel at home and gave a pretty good idea of the state of the college.

 These reunions became a traditional part of the community, situated in the heart of the Dutch Fork area, and were eagerly anticipated by everybody in the area.
 The simple pleasures afforded here along with the community spirit helped maintain the reunion until the eve of World War II.

 In 1976, the Town of Little Mountain and the Ruritan Club decided to renew the reunion as a bicentennial project.
 The idea generated a great deal of enthusiasm in the town.
 The festival was such a success that the Little Mountain Association was formed and the Little Mountain Reunion again became an annual affair.

 The 2012 Reunion was cancelled, reportedly due to contract and liability issues between the Little Mountain Town Council and the Little Mountain Reunion Association.

 During the August 2013 Town Council meeting, the council voted to have the Little Mountain Reunion brought back starting August 2014.
-Mayor Jana Jayroe led the movement to solve the problems between the town and Little Mountain Reunion Association.
+Mayor Jana Jayroe led the movement to solve the problems between the town and the Little Mountain Reunion Association.